donderom/donderom.github.io/content/posts/the-arrival-of-string-interpolation-in-scala.md

 ```
 res8: String = [DEBUG 21:51:50] one plus one is 2
 ```
-The code above uses two new features in Scala 2.10, namely implicit classes and value classes (by extending `AnyVal`).
+The code above uses two new features introduced in Scala 2.10: implicit classes and value classes (by extending `AnyVal`).
 Since any interpolator is, in fact, a method of the `StringContext` class, we can easily use it in our own code.
 In the example, we use the `s` function to build the resulting string instead of bothering with its implementation in our new interpolator.
 So the string interpolation
 ```scala
 log"$logString ${1+1}"
 ```